Skip to Content

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Neuroblastoma is a disease in which malignant (cancer) cells form in nerve tissue of the adrenal gland, neck, chest, or spinal cord.

 Neuroblastoma often begins in the nerve tissue of the adrenal glands.
 There are two adrenal glands, one on top of each kidney in the back of the upper abdomen.
 The adrenal glands make important hormones that help control heart rate, blood pressure, blood sugar, and the way the body reacts to stress.
 Neuroblastoma may also begin in the abdomen, in the chest, in nerve tissue near the spine in the neck, or in the spinal cord.
-Anatomy of the female urinary system showing the kidneys, adrenal glands, ureters, bladder, and urethra.
-Urine is made in the renal tubules and collects in the renal pelvis of each kidney.
-The urine flows from the kidneys through the ureters to the bladder.
-The urine is stored in the bladder until it leaves the body through the urethra.
+Neuroblastoma may be found in the adrenal glands and paraspinal nerve tissue from the neck to the pelvis.

 By the time neuroblastoma is diagnosed, the cancer has usually metastasized (spread).
 Neuroblastoma spreads most often to the lymph nodes, bones, bone marrow, liver, and in infants, skin.

 See the PDQ summary on Neuroblastoma Screening for more information.

 Neuroblastoma is sometimes caused by a gene mutation (change) passed from the parent to the child.